-As of September 30, 2016, SEACOR Holdings has guaranteed \$148.1 million on our behalf for various obligations including: debt facility and letter of credit obligations; performance obligations under sale-leaseback arrangements; debt facility obligations for our 50% or less owned companies; and invoiced amounts for funding deficits under a multi-employer defined benefit pension plan.
-SEACOR Holdings charges us a fee of 0.5% on outstanding guaranteed amounts.
-See "-Distribution Agreement-Removal of Guarantees and Release of Liabilities."
+As of December 31, 2016, SEACOR Holdings has guaranteed \$141.3 million on our behalf for various obligations including: debt facility and letter of credit obligations; performance obligations under sale-leaseback arrangements; debt facility obligations for our 50% or less owned companies; and invoiced amounts for funding deficits under a multi-employer defined benefit pension plan.
+SEACOR Holdings charges us a Guarantee Fee of 0.5% on outstanding guaranteed amounts.
+Pursuant to the Distribution Agreement to be executed in connection with the spin-off, we will agree to use commercially reasonable efforts to have any guarantees that SEACOR Holdings provides to third parties on our and our affiliates behalf removed by the beneficiary of the guarantee.
+SEACOR will continue to charge us the Guarantee Fee for any guarantees that are not removed.
+See "-Off-Balance Sheet Arrangements." and "- Distribution Agreement-Removal of Guarantees and Release of Liabilities."